OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 - **(2)** Explicit creation of the `ClientSession` with `MongoDBServiceV2.newSession()`
   - This is **not recommended** since you have to manually handle transaction and session lifecycle.
 Only use it for specific usage

-#### Multiple document operation
+## Multiple document operation

 - For operation which can results to multiple document write, the transaction handling is mandatory to ensure atomicity.
 In this case, there are two-way :
-  - If you don't provide a `ClientSession`, then the write operation automatically create one, and use-it to ensure transaction management
+  - If you don't provide a `ClientSession`, then the write operations (`create`, `deleteOnCriteria`) which deals with multiple document, automatically create one (if not provided), and use-it to ensure transaction management
   - You create the `ClientSession` with `MongoDBServiceV2.runTransaction`/`MongoDBServiceV2.computeTransaction` and you provide the created session to the write operation(s)

-#### Distributed transaction
+## Distributed transaction

 Use `SparqlMongoTransaction` when you need to perform operation on RDF and on MongoDB

-### Transaction management : MongoWriteDao

-- MongoDB based Dao allow to easily perform Read (Get, Search) and Write (Create, Update, Delete) operations for a specific model inside a given collection.
-- The standard implementation `MongoReadWriteDao` rely on `MongoDBServiceV2` for read/write and transaction management and use Java Generic in order to specify the `MongoModel` and `MongoSearchFilter` to use
-- The recommended way is to specialize this class or to simply use it for each domain/concept related to a given API

 # Dao lifecycle